About our program: What is Occupational Therapy?

 GRC Pass/Fail Rate

-For the three most recent calendar years (2013, 2014, 2015), the performance of GRC graduates of the occupational therapy assistant program on the National Board for Certification in Occupational Therapy (NBCOT) certification examination was as follows:
+For the three most recent calendar years (2017, 2018, 2019), the graduation and performance of GRC graduates of the occupational therapy assistant program on the National Board for Certification in Occupational Therapy (NBCOT) certification examination is as follows:

 |Graduation Year||Students entering/graduates||Graduation Rate||NBCOT Exam Pass Rate|